Anzlim/red-blog-source/content/posts/getting-started-with-appsync.md

 ## Preface

 This guide is written for people who want to get started with appsync.
 Don’t want to get into details of documentation of this service.
-And wanted to have a look around appsync without actually understanding it totally.
+And wanted to have a look around appsync without actually understanding it completely.

 This Guide has no intention of making the reader capable of working on this service asap.

 But to Help get understand the Applications of this service.
-Familiar with working on it.
+Getting Familiar with the service.
 And Exploring various possible ways of using the AppSync Service.

 ## Getting the fundamentals clear

-Appsync is one the best services provided by AWS for building small to medium size backend.
+Appsync is one of the best services provided by AWS for building small to medium size backend.
 It covers almost all the parts to build an end to end backend.

 So what really is **Appsync**?
 We can have more than one definition based on our requirements.
-If we wanted to use it for filling the need of api then it's a perfect alternative to API gateway.
-Or if we wanted some logic, then it provides computation in the place called resolvers, more details on resolvers later.
+If we wanted to use it for filling the need of an api then it’s a perfect alternative to API gateway.
+Or if we wanted some logic, then it provides computation using resolvers, more details on resolvers later.

 Or if you wanted to use **Graph QL** api then this is the best managed graph QL engine.

 For me I had chosen appsync for realtime architecture needs.
-Yes it supports real time with basic filtering.
+Yes it supports real time data transfer with basic filtering.
 You can connect to other services of AWS as well as any service in the world using http resolver.

 In a nutshell appsync is a managed graph QL engine with many features like authentication, realtime data (wss - websocket) support & a little bit of computation built-in using VTL (Velocity template language) language in resolver.

 ### Who should Consider Appsync

-- If you want to build a real time application like a chat application.
+- If you want to build a real time application for example a chat application.
 - If you are good at graph QL & wanted to use Graph QL api in your project
 - If your project is not too complex or big
 - If you wanted to use AWS service only
-- If you wanted to build something really fast
+- If you wanted to build something is less time

 ### Who should not care about appsync